-GohIke et al. (2011) assessed the relationship between coal consumption in electricity production with life expectancy and infant mortality between 1965 to 2005 in 41 countries.
+Gohlke et al. (2011) assessed the relationship between coal consumption in electricity production with life expectancy and infant mortality between 1965 to 2005 in 41 countries.
 The authors estimated total burden of disease attributable to environmental risk factors based on the WHO 2002 World Health Report and then compared it against per capita coal and electricity consumption using autoregressive time-series model.
 A GAINS model (Amann et al. 2008) was used to estimate coal-fired power plant emission, personal exposure to particulate matter and effect on life expectancy.
 The authors reported an average of 3.5 years life lost from coal-fired power plant emissions of particulate matter in China and 0.5 for the European Union.

 Fluorosis

-The phenomenon known as “coal-fired-pollution-induced fluorosis” is potentially due to increase burning of fluoride rich coal and the subsequent deposition in soil as well as locally grown produce (Zhang and Coa, 1996) causing dental fluorosis.
-In order to further investigate this hypothesis, Wang et al (2013) measured the concentration of 11 metals in soil near a coal-fired power plant in Chongqing, China.
-Additionally, whole blood concentration of 5 metals and urinary fluoride levels among fluorosis cases and controls were measured.
+The phenomenon known as “coal-fired-pollution-induced fluorosis” is potentially due to increase burning of fluoride rich coal and the subsequent deposition in soil as well as locally grown produce (Zhang and Cao 1996) causing dental fluorosis.
+In order to further investigate this hypothesis, Wang et al. (2013) measured the concentration of 11 metals in soil near a coal-fired power plant in Chongqing, China.
+Additionally, whole blood concentration of five metals and urinary fluoride levels among fluorosis cases and controls were measured.
 Ni, I, F, Hg concentrations and soil pH values were positively correlated with fluorosis prevalence.
 Cu, Zn, Mg, and Fe levels of the children with fluorosis were lower and urine fluoride levels was higher when compared to children without fluorosis.
 This suggests that children living near coal-fired power plants in China have higher risk of fluorosis due to increased internal dose of fluoride while lacking exposure to some anti-fluoride elements.

 Birth outcomes

-Ha et al (2015) assessed the association between distance of residence to coal-fired power plants and adverse birth outcomes for 423,719 births from 2004 to 2005 in Florida, USA.
+Ha et al. (2015) assessed the association between distance of residence to coal-fired power plants and adverse birth outcomes for 423,719 births from 2004 to 2005 in Florida, USA.
 The authors also assessed prenatal exposure to PM2.5 based on US EPA Hierarchical Bayesian Prediction Model utilizing air monitor and national emission inventory data.
-Prenatal exposure to PM2.5 was significantly higher for children in close proximity to coal power plants (10.7 μg/m3) when compared to natural gas (9.5 μg/m3) and nuclear power plants (7.7 μg/m3).
-Infants born within 20 km to more than 1 coal-fired power plant had significantly higher odds of low birth weight (OR: 1.12 [95% CI: 1.03, 1.22]), preterm delivery (OR: 1.20 [95% CI: 1.14, 1.25]), and very preterm delivery (OR: 1.23 [95% CI: 1.10, 1.36]).
+Prenatal exposure to PM2.5 was significantly higher for children in close proximity to coal power plants (10.7 µg/m3) when compared to natural gas (9.5 µg/m3) and nuclear power plants (7.7 µg/m3).
+Infants born within 20 km to more than one coal-fired power plant had significantly higher odds of low birth weight (OR: 1.12 [95% CI: 1.03, 1.22]), preterm delivery (OR: 1.20 [95% CI: 1.14, 1.25]), and very preterm delivery (OR: 1.23 [95% CI: 1.10, 1.36]).
 Significant associations were not seen with residential proximity to non-coal-fired power plants.
 This study looked only at residential proximity and does not estimate actual personal exposure to emissions.
 Although the study did not account for potential residential mobility during pregnancy, it did meaningfully control for socio-economic confounders.

-Yang et al (2017) assessed birth weight among all children born within 30 miles of a major US coal-fired power plant in Pennsylvania between 1990 to 2006.
-They reported that mothers living within 4 counties designated as “down-wind” from the power plant during the last month of pregnancy were 0.4% to 6.5% more likely to have a lower birth weight infant, while very low birth weight (VLBW) was 0.19% to 17.12% more likely.
+Yang et al. (2017) assessed birth weight among all children born within 30 miles of a major US coal-fired power plant in Pennsylvania between 1990 to 2006.
+They reported that mothers living within four counties designated as “downwind” from the power plant during the last month of pregnancy were 0.4% to 6.5% more likely to have a lower birth weight infant, while very low birth weight (VLBW) was 0.19% to 17.12% more likely.
 The study is subject to exposure misclassification due to the relatively broad exposure assessment based on wind direction and proximity to the power plant.